calebHankins/synthwave87/README.md

-# synthwave84 css fork for vscode
+# A Dark blue fork of synthwave84 vscode css

 *An Unholy Mashup Of Two Better vscode Themes To Create A Mess Only A Mother Could Love*